M-Cry/ani-quot-chan/README.md

 # Anime Quotes

-This is a simple webpage that uses HTML, JS and CSS to display random anime quotes from the Animechan API.
+This is a simple webpage that uses HTML, JS and Tailwind for CSS to display random anime quotes from the [Animechan API](https://animechan.vercel.app/).

 ## How to use